Samsung/ONE/docs/howto/how-to-cross-build-runtime-for-arm.md

 $ sudo apt-get install scons
 ```

-ACL will be automatically installed in `externals/acl` when you build runtime without any changes.
+ACL source will be automatically installed in `externals/ARMCOMPUTE` when you build runtime without any changes.

 You can check ACL source information in `infra/cmake/packages/ARMComputeSourceConfig.cmake`

-## Cross build for ARM
+## Cross build for ARM by using Makefile.template

 Give `TARGET_ARCH` variable to set the target architecture.

 If you used `ROOTFS_DIR` to prepare in alternative folder, you should also give this to makefile.

 ```
-$ CROSS_BUILD=1 TARGET_ARCH=armv7l make
+$ CROSS_BUILD=1 TARGET_ARCH=armv7l make -f Makefile.template

 # If ROOTFS_DIR is in alternative folder
 $ ROOTFS_DIR=/path/to/your/rootfs/arm \